nobodyscripts/LeafBlowerScript/Readme.md

 "Save and run" buttons added to let you activate and save new settings without having to return to main menu.
 Added gold prestige spammer, loops through using original prestige.
+Fix incorrect categories on a few settings.

 F6: Fix save manager change breaking array setting loading.

+F7: Added ClawFindAny fallback option, if no gem or borb o' lantern found get any available.

 F9: BossFarmUsesSeeds added to spam seeds during boss farm and secondary usage.
 F9: Hotkey added H for seed bag use.